21 May 2026

 Sunder Katwala, Director of British Future, said:

-“Government could lead this with an annual ‘Immigration Plan’ against which they’re held to account in parliament.
+“Government could lead this debate with an annual ‘Immigration Plan’ against which they’re held to account in parliament.
 That kind of accountability could take some of the heat out of our immigration debate – and keep the public better informed, too.”

-The study also finds that people massively overestimate the proportion of UK immigration that is for asylum, while underestimating migration for work and study:
+The tracker study also finds that people massively overestimate the proportion of UK immigration that is for asylum, while underestimating migration for work and study:

 Despite the sharp fall in numbers, views on reducing migration remain largely unchanged from last year’s tracker, revealing a clear division of public opinion.
 Some 55% of the public still want immigration reduced, while 40% would prefer it to stay the same or increase.
 Most people considering voting Labour, Lib Dem or Green at the next election do not support reductions, while Reform UK and Conservative supporters strongly favour reductions.